Administrative Procedure 357

-Students who willfully or knowingly destroy or damage school property will be held financially responsible for their actions.
+Students who willfully or knowingly destroy or damage Lloydminster Public School Division property will be held financially responsible for their actions.

-- Students will be held responsible for their actions in regard to destruction or damage to school property whether occurring through vandalism or lack of due care and attention.
+- Students will be held responsible for their actions in regard to destruction or damage to Lloydminster Public School Division property whether occurring through vandalism or lack of due care and attention.

 - The Principal shall investigate all incidents of damage to school property to determine where responsibility lies.

-- If a student is found responsible for damage to school property, the cost of repairing or replacing the damaged property will be charged to the student through his/her parents.
+- If a student is found responsible for damage to school property, the cost of repairing or replacing the damaged property will be charged to the student through their parents/caregivers.

 - If more than one student is found responsible for damage, the costs for repair or replacement shall be divided amongst the students.

-- In the event of such student-caused damage, the Principal shall:
+- In the event of damage caused by students, the Principal shall:

-- Inform parents of the student’s action and that there will be a cost incurred;
+- Inform parents/caregivers of the student’s action and that there will be a cost incurred;

-- Obtain costs from the Facilities or Transportation Manager;
+- Obtain costs from the Chief Financial Officer;

-- Bill the student accordingly through the parents;
+- Invoice the student accordingly through the parents/caregivers;

-- Make arrangements with the parents/students to reimburse the cost of the repairs to the Division or provide service to the School/Division in lieu of a cash reimbursement.
+- Make arrangements with the parents/caregivers and students to reimburse the cost of the repairs to the Lloydminster Public School Division or provide service to the Lloydminster Public School Division, in lieu of a cash reimbursement.

-- Send a copy of the bill to the Superintendent of Administration.
+- Send a copy of the invoice to the Chief Financial Officer.

-- In the event that the Principal is unable to determine who is to be held responsible for the damage, the Principal will report the matter to the Superintendent of Administration who will instruct the appropriate Manager to assess the damage.
-If the matter is of a serious enough nature, the Superintendent of Administration may ask the RCMP to investigate in order to try to determine responsibility prior to starting repair work.
+- In the event that the Principal is unable to determine who is to be held responsible for the damage, the Principal will report the matter to the Chief Financial Officer, who will instruct the appropriate Manager to assess the damage.
+If the matter is of a serious enough nature, the Chief Financial Officer may ask the RCMP to investigate in order to try to determine responsibility prior to starting repair work.

-- If necessary, in order to obtain restitution, the Superintendent of Administration may undertake legal proceedings.
+- If necessary, in order to obtain restitution, the Chief Financial Officer may undertake legal proceedings.